Mr. Rama Bulusu

 -

-Text book for the course:
+Text book for AP Chemistry course:

 - Brown, Theodore E., H. Eugene LeMay, and Bruce E. Bursten.
 Chemistry: The Central Science.

-Upper Saddle River, NJ: Prentice Hall.The information is updated on google classroom.
-Email me to obtain the google classroom code.Here is College board chemistry link: http://apcentral.collegeboard.com/apc/public/courses/teachers_corner/2119.htmlFor the academic year 2020-21, I will post all the materials on Google Classroom.
-Instructional materials , comments etc. Please make an effort to check for any changes on a timely basis.
-Please inform your parent/Guardians of the same.
-Any questions direct it to me through email.Teaching Assignment( 2019-20): Advanced Placement ChemistryClub Advisor: Academic LeagueScience League( Physics/ Chemistry).American Chemical Society (ACS)( Additional information about the clubs is posted on the school website under Clubs)Text book: Honors Physics: Glencoe Physics principles and problemsTAP Chemistry Course:OutlineInformation related to chemistry exam conducted by collegeboard.The AP Chemistry course is designed to be the equivalent of the general chemistry course usually taken during the first college year.
+Upper Saddle River, NJ: Prentice Hall.The information is constantly updated on Google Classrooms.
+Check regularly.Here is the college board chemistry link: http://apcentral.collegeboard.com/apc/public/courses/teachers_corner/2119.htmlResources will be constantly updated on Google Classroom.
+Instructional materials ,and comments etc. Please inform your parents/ guardians of the same.
+Any questions direct it to me through email.Teaching Assignment: Advanced Placement ChemistryClub Advisor: Academic LeagueScience OlympaidScience Bowl/ TestingSensasian ( South Asian cultural club)( Additional information about the clubs is posted on the school website under Clubs)AP Chemistry Course:OutlineInformation related to chemistry exam conducted by collegeboard.The AP Chemistry course is designed to be the equivalent of the general chemistry course usually taken during the first college year.
 This course is taken with the idea in mind that students will take the AP Exam to receive college credit or placement at the student’s college of choice.
 For some students, this course enables them to undertake, in their first year, second-year work in the chemistry sequence at their institution or to register in courses in other fields where general chemistry is a prerequisite.
 For other students, the AP Chemistry course fulfills the laboratory science requirement and frees time for other courses.
-Such credit and placement tied to the AP Chemistry exam could lead to students' readiness for and engagement in the study of advanced topics in subsequent college courses and eventually the achievement of a STEM degree and successful career.
+Such credit and placement tied to the AP Chemistry exam could lead to students' readiness for and engagement in the study of advanced topics in subsequent college courses and eventually the achievement of a STEM degree and a successful career.

 The course centers around six big ideas and seven science practices: